-Withdraw the dilator and microintroducer guidewire, leaving the small sheath in place.

-WARNING: Place a thumb over the orifice of the sheath to minimize blood loss and risk of air aspiration.

-The standard guidewire can be inserted into the needle hub and passed through the needle.
-Advance the standard guidewire to the

-- desired location in the vessel. - desired location in the Vessex.
-If using a microintroducer, gently withdraw and remove the small sheath, while holding the standard guidewire in position.
-Remove the needle while holding the guidewire in place.
-Wipe the guidewire clean and secure it in place. - 10.
-CAUTION: Do not pull back standard guidewire over needle bevel as this could sever the end of the guidewire.
-The introducer needle must be removed first. - Make a small incision at the insertion site.
-Make a second incision at the desired exit site of the catheter. - Go to B (Common Steps).
-12.
+- Withdraw the dilator and microintroducer guidewire, leaving the small sheath in place.
+WARNING: Place a thumb over the orifice of the sheath to minimize blood loss and risk of air aspiration - The standard guidewire can be inserted into the needle hub and passed through the needle.
+Advance the standard guidewire to the desired location in the vessel. - If using a microintroducer, gently withdraw and remove the small sheath, while holding the standard guidewire in position. re the needle while holding the guidewire in place.
+Wipe the guidewire clean and secure it in place 10.
+CAUTION: Do not pull back standard quidewire over needle bevel as this could sever the end of the quidewire.
+The introducer - needle must be removed first.
+11. Make a small incision at the insertion site.
+Make a second incision at the desired exit site of the catheter. - 12.
+B (Common Steps).